 - Course Format: This online course is tailored for asynchronous distance learners.

 Medical Gastrointestinal Physiology (GMS6479) teaches the functions of the digestive system of human body at a level required for clinical medicine and basic research in medical physiology.
 The course covers normal physiology, as well as selected diseases.
-Concepts are taught using a combination of lectures, online workshop, and online problem sets.
-The workshops are designed to help the student understand the integration of cardiovascular physiology with genetics, genomics, molecular biology, and cellular physiology as a basis for a better understanding of human disease.
+Concepts are taught using a combination of lectures, online workshops and online problem sets.
+The workshops are designed to help the student understand the integration of cardiovascular physiology with genetics, genomics, molecular biology and cellular physiology as a basis for a better understanding of human disease.
 The ultimate goal is for students to develop an understanding of the integrated functions of the normal body and “problem solving” and “critical thinking” skills in evaluating clinical situations.

 Each recorded lecture lasts between 20 and 30 min.

-This course is designed to meet the needs of individuals wanting to pursue a career in medicine, biomedical research, or in teaching topics related to physiology and medicine.
+This course is designed to meet the needs of individuals wanting to pursue a career in medicine, biomedical research or in teaching topics related to physiology and medicine.
 For example, this course is designed to provide critical knowledge for individuals who wish to teach gastrointestinal physiology at the secondary and post-secondary levels.
 However, this course will also provide a foundation for students wishing to attain or enhance knowledge of medical gastrointestinal physiology.

-This course requires a BA or BS and a strong science foundation with at least 5 full semester courses related to Biology, chemistry and/or physics.
+This course requires a BA or BS and a strong science foundation with at least 5 full semester courses related to biology, chemistry and/or physics.
 A minimum undergraduate GPA = 2.0 is required for admission.
 Co-enrollment or prior passing grade in GMS 6440 required for enrollment in this class.

 This is a self-paced course that is offered in the spring, fall and summer.